Click to see large version of 4WD

 Planning - road trip buddies, vehicles and vans, where and when

-Starting from Brisbane the best direction of travel is anti-clockwise leaving around April and returning around September.
+Starting from Brisbane the best direction of travel is anti-clockwise leaving 11th April 2006 and returning mid October 2006.
 This way you travel through the hottest parts of Australia in the coolest months.
 You also avoid the busy Christmas holidays so bookings are not essential in most places.

 Other plans?